corenova/yang-forge/README.md

 ```

 There are many other ways of interacting with the module's class
 object as well as the instantiated class.

-More examples coming soon.
+**More examples coming soon!**

 ## Literate CoffeeScript Documentation